 4. Identify any skill, experience, or education gaps.

 While you’re ruling out deal-breakers, be careful not to classify jobs with skills gaps in the same category.
-For example, if you’re interested in a role that you don’t currently qualify for, but could qualify for with additional study, certification, or education in the future, that’s not a deal-breaker.
+For example, if you’re interested in a role that you don’t currently qualify for but could qualify for with additional study, certification, or education in the future, that’s not a deal-breaker.
 Instead, you’ll just need to define additional, actionable steps to get to where you want to go in the long term.
 The good news is that there are many options available to help you fill gaps on your resume, such as tech bootcamp programs and self-paced learning.

 5. Create actionable steps toward SMART goals.